-Past studies confirm that traumatic events during childhood can gravely affect psychological development and cause adult onset psychiatric disorders, yet few have focused on the effects of specific types of childhood abuse.
-The observations made in a study published in Annals of General Psychiatry reveal that childhood physical, emotional, and sexual abuse dictate different adult interpersonal problems.
-Led by Hyu Jung Huh, a doctor at the College of Medicine at Seoul St. Mary’s Hospital, the study “provides preliminary evidence that childhood trauma has an adverse impact on interpersonal problems in adulthood.”
+Recent research demonstrates that traumatic events during childhood can impact psychological development and lead to adult onset psychiatric disorders, yet few have concentrated on the influence of particular kinds of childhood abuse.
+The observations made in a research published in Annals of General Psychiatry reveal that childhood physical, emotional, and sexual abuse dictate various adult interpersonal issues.
+Led by Hyu Jung Huh, a doctor at the College of Medicine at Seoul St. Mary’s Hospital, the research “provides preliminary evidence that childhood trauma has an adverse impact on interpersonal problems in adulthood.”

 Evaluating Interpersonal Problems in Depressed and Anxious Adults

-Hyu studied 174 individuals diagnosed with depression and 151 diagnosed with anxiety disorders.
+Hyu researched 174 individuals diagnosed with depression and 151 diagnosed with anxiety disorders.
 These patients were assessed using the Beck Depression Inventory (BDI) and the State-Trait Anxiety Inventory (STAI).
-After the recruitment process, participants completed the Childhood Trauma Questionnaire (CTQ).
-The CTQ is a 28-item self-report inventory that identifies the types of traumas experienced: emotional, physical, and sexual abuse, as well as emotional and physical neglect.
+After the recruitment procedure, participants completed the Childhood Trauma Questionnaire (CTQ).
+The CTQ is a 28-item self-report inventory that identifies the kinds of traumas experienced: emotional, physical, and sexual abuse, as well as emotional and physical neglect.

-After divulging the details of past trauma, Hyu then assessed adulthood interpersonal problems using the Korean Inventory of Interpersonal Problems Circumplex Scale (KIIP-SC).
-Interpersonal problems refer to how you're able to interact and communicate with others during conflict.
+After divulging the details of past trauma, Hyu then evaluated adulthood interpersonal issues using the Korean Inventory of Interpersonal Problems Circumplex Scale (KIIP-SC).
+Interpersonal issues refer to how you can interact and communicate with others during conflict.
 The eight dimensions of interpersonal problems include:

 The KIIP-SC is a 40-item self-report used to indicate which of the eight interpersonal behaviors one associates most with.